Heegaard Floer homology of broken fibrations over the circle: The isomorphism

 As usual in Floer homology theories, the groups $QFH'(Y,f;\Lambda)$ are graded by equivalence classes of spin$^c$ structures.
 Given an intersection point in $\x\in \f{T}^{g-k}_\alpha \cap \f{T}^{g-k}_\beta$ one gets a spin$^c$ structure $\s(\x) \in \mathcal{S}(Y|\Sigma_{\text{min}})$, as in Heegaard Floer theory, except we do not need to consider any additional base point since the intersection point $\x$ gives a matching of index 1 and 2 critical points of $f$, which in turn determines a spin$^c$ structure by taking the gradient vector field of $f$ outside of tubular neighborhoods of these matching flow lines and extending it in a non-vanishing way to the tubular neighborhoods.
 We remark that in our setup of Heegaard diagram for $(Y,f)$, we have the equality $\s(\x_\lft) = \s_z(\x_\lft \ten \x_1)$ (where $\x_1$ is as in Lemma \ref{no curve}).

-{\bf Remark:} Note that if we restrict to the case where we only count $n_w=0$ curves and forget the data encoded in the $\alpha$ and $\beta$ that do not come from the critical values of $f$, we obtain Juh\'asz's sutured Floer homology groups associated with the diagram $(F,\alpha_1,\ldots,\alpha_{g-k},\beta_1,\ldots,\beta_{g-k})$ (see \cite{juhasz}).
+{\bf Remark:} Note that if we restrict to the case where we only count $n_w=0$ curves we obtain Juh\'asz's sutured Floer homology groups associated with the diagram $(F,\alpha_1,\ldots,\alpha_{g-k},\beta_1,\ldots,\beta_{g-k})$ (see \cite{juhasz}).
 We will return to this below.